 On questions relating to lease renewal, if you are the landlord or tenant of commercial property, the Landlord and Tenant Act 1954 (the 1954 Act) is relevant to each parties’ rights and obligations.

-Lease renewal.
-Where the tenant has a right to review their lease under the Landlord & Tenant Act 1954, both the Landlord and the Tenant will want to get the best possible deal.
-Often the rent is the main focus, and we will work with your valuation surveyor to put your best case forward.
+Where a tenant has a right to renew their lease under the 1954 Act, both the Landlord and the Tenant will want to get the best possible deal.
+Often the rent is the main focus, and we will work closely with your valuation surveyor to put your best case forward.

 There can often be disagreements about other terms of the lease, such as how long it should be, whether any works of repair should be carried out, and whether the lease needs updating.
-You need a solicitor who will take time to understand your needs and push to achieve them.
+It is important that you instruct a solicitor who will take time to understand your needs and push to achieve them.

-In some cases the Landlord may prefer not to grant a new Lease to the Tenant.
-Whether you are a landlord or a tenant in this situation, we will advise you where you stand and help you plan your strategy.
+In some cases, a landlord may prefer not to grant a new lease to the tenant.
+Whether you are a landlord or a tenant in this situation, we will advise you where you stand and help you to plan your strategy.

-Dilapidations.
-Dilapidations can be very contentious.
-At the end of the Lease, the tenant may feel they have looked after the property and returned it in good condition, but the Landlord will often see things very differently, especially if they have to carry out works to the property before it can be re-let.
+The tenant may feel they have looked after the property and returned it in good condition, but the landlord will often see things very differently, especially if they have to carry out works to the property before it can be re-let.

-Whether you are a landlord or a tenant facing a dilapidations claim, you need clear and practical advice on what you are entitled to expect legally, and how best to approach the resolution of the problem.
+Whether you are a landlord or a tenant facing a dilapidations claim, we will provide you with clear and practical advice on what you are entitled to expect legally, and how best to approach the resolution of the problem on a commercial basis.

-Rent issues.
-If you are a commercial landlord, you will be relying on your rental incomes.
-If your tenant stops paying rent, you need fast and effective action taken.
+If you are a commercial landlord, you will be relying on your rental income.
+If your tenant stops paying rent, we can help you take fast and effective action.